 Veteran's Gold Card holders (but not their dependants).

-You will need to present your concession card at one of our centres in order to be eligible for a concession fee.
+You will need to present your concession card at one of our centres prior to the start of the course in order to be eligible for a concession fee.

 For non-eligible individuals, the full fee will apply (see 'Fee Structure' below).